-Madison Information Station/Junior Ranger Station, located at Madison Junction in the Madison Picnic Area, provides park information, and Junior Ranger activities.
+tion in the Madison Picnic Area, provides park information, and Junior Ranger activities.
 See the park newspaper for dates and hours of operation.
-For more information, please call (307) 344-2876.
+For more information, please call (307) 344-2821.

 The West Thumb Contact Station provides park information and a bookstore, and also serves as a meeting place for interpretive walks and talks during summer.
 It is open late May through late September.
 For more information call (307) 344-2650.